 - Men avoid purple, orange and brown.
 They prefer blue, green, and black colors.
-If you sell your vehicles for men, then make your target page blue, green and black.
-These 3 colors will arouse interest of men’s audience.
+If you have more vehicles for men, then make your target page blue, green and/or black.
+These 3 colors will appeal more to a male audience.

 - Women do not like grey, orange and brown colors.
 They like blue, purple and green.
-If your target audience is mostly females add the shades of blue and purple to your landing page/ad or choose the vehicles in this color palette.
-Avoid “earthy tones” because there is a proven women’s dislike to them.
+If your target audience is mostly female add shades of blue and purple to your landing page or ad and choose the vehicles in this color palette.
+Avoid “earthy tones” because it’s been proven that women don’t like them.
 Brown is associated with humus and fallen leaves.
-Orange is compared to the color of clay.
-Such things don’t evoke pleasant associations in women’s mind.
-It’s a myth that women adore pink color.
-Just a certain number of females like it.
+Orange is likened to the color of clay.
+Such things don’t relate to beautiful imagery in mind.
+It’s a myth that women adore pink.
+Just a limited number of females like it.

-- Blue is a trust.
+- Blue denotes trust.
 Blue has the meaning of peace, order and loyalty.
 It is the “corporate color” of big businesses and big politics.
 It is associated with calmness and serenity.
 People perceive it as a “peaceful,” “calm,” and safe color.
-It says the viewer something like “Believe me and trust me.
-I know what I say and do”.
-You can easily use blue color on your landing page/website and for your ads to chase away any possible worries, fears and doubts your customers may have.
+It tells the viewer something like “Believe me and trust me.
+I’m reliable and honest”.
+You can easily use blue on your landing page/website and for your ads to chase away any possible worries, fears and doubts your customers may have.

-- Yellow is a caution, the color of alarm.
+- Yellow signifies caution, the color of alarm.
 Some psychologists state that yellow is a color of happiness and many brands use it to show that they are interesting and friendly.
-But it is a well-known fact that this color stimulates the excitation centre in our nervous system and activates the centre of anxiety in human’s brain.
+But it is a well-known fact that this color stimulates the excitation centre in our nervous system and activates the centre of anxiety in a human’s brain.
 Use this color for designing the Call-To-Action elements (CTA).
-You will create a slight anxiety and stimulate your visitors to make some actions.
+You will create a slight anxiety and stimulate your visitors to take some action.

-- Green is the nature itself.
-Green color is most commonly associated with open air, ecology, nature and environment.
+- Green is nature itself.
+Green is most commonly associated with open air, ecology, nature and the environment.
 It also stimulates a burst of creativity.
-You are free to green your webpages and advertising campaigns the way you like.
-This color is an ideal choice for the CTA button design because it also has an established reputation of a safe but dynamic color.
-Positive meanings of “green” word, such as “environmentally responsible behavior”, “a care for our Mother Nature”, etc. have strong roots in the public consciousness.
+You are free to put green on your webpages and advertising campaigns the way you like.
+This color is an ideal choice for the CTA button because it also has an established reputation as a safe but dynamic color.
+Positive meanings of the “green” word, such as “environmentally responsible behavior”, “care for Mother Nature”, etc. have strong roots in the public consciousness.
 They will help you create a favorable aura around your business.

 - Orange is a joyfulness that forces you to hurry up.
-The positive side is that orange color is perceived as cheerful.
-It stimulates a physical activity, the readiness to compete and win, and awakes self-confidence.
+The positive side is that orange is perceived as cheerful.
+It stimulates physical activity, the readiness to compete and win, and incites self-confidence.
 It is not by chance that orange is so widely used in the emblems of sport teams.
 It is a “loud” and “warm” color.
 But sometimes it can have a meaning of something cheap.
-If you want your vehicles, services and ads to cause a burst of interest and big sales on the auto market do not use the orange color in your marketing campaign.
-You can paint your banner with the orange tone if it says that your special offer is limited in time.
-The chosen shade will inform the urgency to do required actions, and will make this marketing message more noticeable and effective.
+If you want your vehicles, services and ads to cause a burst of interest and big sales in the auto market do not use orange in your marketing campaign.
+You can paint your banner with an orange tone if it says that your special offer is “for a limited time only”.
+The chosen shade will increase the urgency to do required actions, and will make this marketing message more noticeable and effective.

 - Red is the sun and warmth.
 It is a hot color that gives you liveliness, energy, courage, and strength.
-Red irritates our central nervous system and thus, is associated with strength, rage, vigor, power, passion, desire and love.
-The excess of red color provokes an overwhelming effect.
+Red stimulates our central nervous system and thus, is associated with strength, rage, vigor, power, passion, desire and love.
+An excess of red provokes an overwhelming effect.
 So do not overuse it.
-You can focus users’ attention on important objects by coloring them red.
-These spots can be messages that transmit a valuable information.
+You can focus a users’ attention on important objects by coloring them red.
+These spots can be messages that transmit valuable information.

-- White is a freedom.
-One of the most popular websites in the world, that is Google, uses the white color in its interface.
-The best sites of modern era follow Google’s example and add a lot of white space to their webpages.
-It’s because the white emptiness associated with the white color creates a sense of freedom, wide area and openness.
+- White is freedom.
+One of the most popular websites in the world is Google, which uses white in its interface.
+The best sites of our modern era follow Google’s example and add a lot of white space to their webpages.
+It’s because the white emptiness associated with white creates a sense of freedom, a wider area and openness.
 You can also use it as a background.
 It will comfort a visitor’s eye.

 - Use bright colors for your calls to action.
 According to statistics, the maximum converting colors for the CTA-elements are bright colors, such as red, green, orange, and yellow.
-There is a certain consistency for any color: the dark shades convert people worse than the light ones.
-Such “unaesthetic” and “psychologically ambiguous” colors, as yellow and orange, attract more users’ attention than their “harmonious” and “elegant fellows”.
-If your purpose is to draw a visitor’s attention to your inventory, a big orange or yellow CTA-button on the landing page is not bad.
+There is a certain consistency for any color: dark shades don’t convert people as good as the lighter ones.
+Such “unaesthetic” and “psychologically ambiguous” colors, such as yellow and orange, attract more users’ attention than their “harmonious” and “elegant fellows”.
+If your purpose is to draw a visitor’s attention to your inventory, a big orange or yellow CTA-button on the landing page is not a bad idea.

 Autoxloo provides a wide range of services for your inventory presentation and promotion.
-Our Make-A-Page 2.0™ platform offers you a big variety of layouts and tools to create the website elements and design to your taste and need.
-You can make your dealer site unique and effective that will leave your competitors miles behind.
-Autoxloo can quickly and easily reveal your business potential and strength.
+Our Make-A-Page 2.0™ platform offers you a nice variety of layouts and tools to create the necessary website elements and to design it to your taste and needs.
+You can make your dealer site unique and effective so that you will leave your competitors miles behind.
+Autoxloo can quickly and easily reveal your business’s potential and its capabilities.